Regensburg

 20. June 2025

 Very nice place in the very centre of the city with super competent service delivered by nice staff.
-We booked a guided tour on foot (approx. 2hrs) for a reasonable €14, which was very informative and entertaining as well.
+We booked a guided tour on foot (approx. 2hrs) for reasonable €14, which was very informative and entertaining as well.
 Recommendation.